 I Timothy 3:16 - "And without controversy; great is the mystery of godliness; God was manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world, received up into glory."

 Consider what is being said here.
 Let's break this down piece by piece.
 First of all we are talking about God being manifest in the flesh which means God was seen in a human body.
 Let's follow along.
 Justified in the Spirit would be when Jesus came up out of the water after being baptized by John and the Spirit and the Father were there and God the Father said; "This is my beloved son in whom I am well pleased."
 Moving on we come to God was seen of angels.
 That is a given so lets move on.
 God was preached unto the Gentiles.
 The reference to the Gentiles here is significant because some disciples had a specific calling to preach Christ to the gentiles or heathen or non-Jews.
 This then could only refer to Christ.
 Believed on in the world could apply to the Father or the Son but not in this context.
 The clincher is "received up into Heaven."
 That applies exclusively to the Lord Jesus Christ.
 So taken together God (the second person of the Trinity of Godhead) was - and then all those things mentioned apply and make sense thereby proving that Jesus was God indeed.

-The proof of Christ's Divinity is boldly pronounced in I Timothy 3:16 because the six things mentioned about him (manifest in the flesh, justified in the Spirit,seen of angels, preached unto the Gentiles, believed on in the world and received up into glory} as a collective are exclusive to him.
+The proof of Christ's Divinity is boldly pronounced in I Timothy 3:16 because the six things mentioned about him (manifest in the flesh, justified in the Spirit, seen of angels, preached unto the Gentiles, believed on in the world and received up into glory) as a collective are exclusive to him.
 So we have three 3:16's verifying Christ's Deity and showing God's love for a lost world.
-There are other 3:16's in scripture but only these three
+There are more 3:16's but only these three tie together.